getoptimum/mump2p-cli/README.md

 ```

 **Causes:**
-- Gateway not running
+- Proxy not running
 - Wrong port or hostname
 - Firewall blocking connection
 - Service not listening on specified port

 **Solutions:**
-- Start gateway service
+- Start proxy service
 - Verify correct hostname and port
 - Check `docker ps` for running containers
 - Use correct service URL
-- Try a different gateway from the table above
+- Try a different proxy from the table above

 ### **4. Rate Limiting & Usage Issues**